realgeizt/sabRE/README.md

 * Users can enqueue NZB files or URLs containing a NZB file
 * Users can supply passwords for extraction of RAR archives
 * sabRE provides an overview about what is happening in SABnzbd (queue/history)
-* It is configurable whether users can see only their own enqueued downloads or all downloads which makes user management for SABnzbd possible
+* It is configurable whether users can see only their own enqueued downloads or all downloads which makes some kind of user management for SABnzbd possible
-* Downloaded files will be put into a tar archive and the original download will be deleted afterwards.
-Users can then download the tar archive.
+* Downloaded files will be put into a tar archive and can then be downloaded by logged in users
 * sabRE is coded in CoffeeScript and is run by node.js, the frontend is built using AngularJS

 To get the full sabRE experience you need to follow every step mentioned in the "Installation" paragraph.